fabiangunzinger/blog/_posts/2021-01-04-clean-architecture.md

 - A function should do one and only one thing (and -- as a rule of thumb --  be no longer than 50 lines of code).

+- Don't reapeat yourself.
+(Don't copy and paste more than once.)

 # SOLID